jasonhanks/k8v/README.md

     persistentvolumeclaim/default/heimdall

     # this is equivalent to the example above (note: the search criteria is specifed after all other options)
-    $ k8v -A -obrief heimdall
+    $ k8v -A -ob heimdall
     service/default/heimdall
     ingress/default/heimdall
     deployment/default/heimdall